deoprakash/multi_disease_prediction/README.md

 All rights reserved.

-This software and associated documentation files (the "Software") are the exclusive intellectual property of Deo Prakash.
+This software and associated documentation files (the "Software") are the exclusive intellectual property of Deo Prakash & Arya Singh.

 Permission is NOT granted to any person to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, or permit others to do so.